1. Learn

 Let's keep it simple.

 You need more memory.
-In which case your best option is usually the NTAG215 or the ICODE SLIX 2.
+In which case your best option is usually the NTAG215 or possibly the ICODE SLIX 2.
 The NTAG216 might be a bit more common but Seritag have had a few too many emails regarding the reliability in terms of encoding and/or reading large amounts of data.
 The NTAG215 and ICODE SLIX 2 seem to have no such problems.

 Memory size